Car Thermostat Issues: Is Your Engine Coolant Flowing Properly

 • Start off with a cold engine.

-• Remove the radiator cap.
+• Remove the rad cap.

-• Start up the engine and let it idle.
+• Start up the engine, and let it idle.

 • Verify that the coolant is not flowing.